PMPetra/vSMTP/README.md

 vSMTP is a next-gen *Mail Transfer Agent* (MTA), faster, safer and greener.

 - It is 100% built in [Rust](https://www.rust-lang.org).
-- It is Lighting fast.
+- It is lighting fast.
-- It is Modular and highly customizable.
+- It is modular and highly customizable.
 - It has a complete filtering system.
 - It is actively developed and maintained.